-You should ask for a review within 52 weeks of being notified about some Family Tax Benefit decisions.
+You should ask for a review within 52 weeks from when we tell you about some Family Tax Benefit decisions.

 ABSTUDY or Assistance for Isolated Children Scheme

-You should request a review of an ABSTUDY or Assistance for Isolated Children recovery of debt decision within 3 months of being notified of the decision.
-There is no time limit for requesting a review of other ABSTUDY or Assistance for Isolated Children decisions.
+Ask for a review of an ABSTUDY or Assistance for Isolated Children recovery of debt decision within 3 months from when we tell you.
+There is no time limit to ask for a review of other ABSTUDY or Assistance for Isolated Children decisions.

-If you aren't satisfied with an Authorised Review Officer's recovery of debt decision you can apply to the Administrative Appeals Tribunal for a review of the decision.
+If you aren't satisfied with an Authorised Review Officer's decision you can apply to the Administrative Appeals Tribunal for a review.

 Department of Social Services